Sickness Update & Facial Coverings

 - Take your prescribed medications DAILY.
-Do not miss a dose.
-This is a time for strict compliance!

 - Frequently wash your hands with soap and water for 30 seconds.

 - Cover your nose and mouth with your elbow fold when you cough or sneeze.
 Wash your hands after.
 Avoid shaking hands when you are sick.

 - If you are sick, avoid elective large gatherings such as sporting events, concerts and movies.

 - If you or any family member have been sick or on Tylenol (acetaminophen) or ibuprofen in the last 72 hours, consider wearing a mask.

 - Patients are restricted to no more than 2 parents/visitors, who are necessary for their care.
 Please arrange for child care for younger children.